bshumin/Projects/README.md

 # Overview and Introduction

-Hello, my name is Brandon Shumin and I have a BS in Computer Engineering from Clemson University and am currently pursuing a Master's degree in Computer Engineering with an emphasis on Intelligent System Design.
+Hello, my name is Brandon Shumin and I have a BS in Computer Engineering from Clemson University and am currently pursuing a Master's degree in Computer Engineering with an emphasis in Intelligent System Design.

 The purpose of this repository is to provide documentation and source code for various programming projects that I have worked on.
 These projects are organized first by the language that they are written in (or the most applicable field), and then further into sub-projects as necessary.
 Some projects may include more detailed documentation than others and any projects that may have involved other programmers will clearly denote the specific work that I contributed.